 DOJ subpoenas Michigan elections department regarding Trump

-Michigan Secretary of State Jocelyn Benson says her office has been issued a subpoena in connection with Department of Justice special counsel Jack Smith’s investigation of former President Donald Trump

 LANSING, Mich.
-(AP) — Michigan Secretary of State Jocelyn Benson confirmed Thursday that her office has been served a subpoena in connection with Department of Justice special counsel Jack Smith ’s investigation of former President Donald Trump.
+(AP) — Michigan Secretary of State Jocelyn Benson confirmed Thursday that her office has been served a subpoena in connection with special counsel Jack Smith’s investigation of former President Donald Trump.

 The subpoena, which Benson’s office received on Wednesday, comes after Detroit’s Wayne County and counties in other battleground states said they were issued subpoenas from Smith.
 This is the first known round of subpoenas by Smith, who was named special counsel last month by Attorney General Merrick Garland.